Kevin805/boiler_plate_ar_setup/README.md

 ```

 ## Features
-* Browse Hikes based on length of time.
+* Browse hikes based on length of time.
 * Have the app return a random hike for you.
-* See Hike details
+* See the listed hike details for each.
-* Save your favorite hikes
+* Save your favorite hikes for the future.
-* Use the Hike compatibility quiz to find the perfect hike.
+* Use the Hike compatibility quiz to find the perfect hike!

 ## Status
-Project is: finished with option to expand features and further refactor code.
+Project is finished with option to expand features and further refactor code.

 ## Contact